 Check Out These Related Freebies

 Remember, VonBeau does not send out any free stuff.
-The following screenshot is of the current offer on the company's facebook page at the time of this posting.
+The following screenshot is of the current offer on the company's website at the time of this posting.
 It's at the sole discretion of the company offering the freebie/sample to fulfill any and all requests.

 On January 21, 2017, five million people in 82 countries and on all seven continents stood up with one voice.
 The Women’s March began with one cause, women’s rights, but quickly became a movement around the many issues that were hotly debated during the 2016 U.S. presidential race—immigration, health care, environmental protections, LGBTQ rights, racial justice, freedom of religion, and workers’ rights, among others.
 In the mere 66 days between the election and inauguration of Donald J. Trump as the 45th President of the United States, 673 sister marches sprang up across the country and the world.
 ABRAMS Image presents Why I March to honor the movement, give back to it, and promote future activism in the same vein.

 About Bygone Badass Broads

 Based on Mackenzi Lee’s popular weekly Twitter series of the same name, Bygone Badass Broads features 52 remarkable and forgotten trailblazing women from all over the world.
 With tales of heroism and cunning, in-depth bios and witty storytelling, Bygone Badass Broads gives new life to these historic female pioneers.
 Starting in the fifth century BC and continuing to the present, the book takes a closer look at bold and inspiring women who dared to step outside the traditional gender roles of their time.
 Coupled with riveting illustrations and Lee’s humorous and conversational storytelling style, this book is an outright celebration of the badass women who paved the way for the rest of us.